GeorgeZXY/CS5478Project/README.md

 # Default-Course-Project
 Default Course Project of NUS CS4278/CS5478 Intelligent Robots: Algorithms and Systems.
 This repo is the solution to the cousrework project in AY 24/25 Semester 1.

-Carried out by a group of 3 students:
+The project is carried out by a group of 3 students:

 Wang Wenzhao A0276544W, Wei Xiaochen A0279556J, Zhou Xiangyu A0291289N